Colorado’s Longest-Running Corn Maze

 - The goal is to find all 18 checkpoints, but it is not required.
 You may exit from a designated location at any time.

 - Farm Scene Tracks is in the fourth, smaller trail.
 It is designed for children ages 2-8 years old.
-This can be found in the small hot air balloon.
+This year it can be found in the small hot air balloon on the top left.

 The Farm Scene Investigation: Farmer Joe is missing.
 There was an accident, and it appears to be foul play.
 There are seven farm animal suspects that we need you to investigate.
 Collect the evidence to find the weapon, the suspect, and the location where the crime took place.
 You will find six location scenes within the corn maze.
 At each scene you will find an animal, weapon and location to eliminate.
 Punch your card to keep track of your clues.
 Hurry!
 Solve the mystery.
 Put the guilty farm animal behind bars and save farmer Joe.